Exclusive: Adobe’s mind-blowing AI turns napkin sketches into cartoons

 But what if you see another skateboarder, in a cooler pose that you’d like for your own cartoon?
 You can actually take the new photo, analyze it, and your character can copy the pose perfectly.
 It’s wild to behold, especially because the technology works for more than just photography.
 You can actually replace someone or something in full motion video with a cartoon avatar.
 It’s basically an animator’s dream come true.
 Imagine creating something along the lines of Who Framed Roger Rabbit, without ever learning a thing about animation.

 Adobe’s 2021 Sneaks are as mind-bending as ever, but they are also refreshingly fun.
-In 2016 and 2017, we saw Adobe verging into Deepfakes territory, cloning human voices and building scenes out of nothing.
+In 2016 and 2017, Adobe was verging into Deepfakes territory, cloning human voices, and building scenes out of nothing.
 Such technologies come with true repercussions for humanity.
-But for the last two years, Adobe has been focusing more on inventive tools for advanced illustration.
+But for the past two years, Adobe has been focusing more on inventive tools for advanced illustration (plus tools for ensuring more transparency around how images are manipulated).
 Perhaps the world has become such an uncanny illusion that, for Adobe to stand out, it’s making graphics that look like graphics again.